[Image: masthead]

 Will molecular genetic testing replace the caffeine halothane contracture test (CHCT) using biopsied muscle?

 No. Not all MH susceptibles will, for the near future, have evidence of a DNA change.
 The CHCT by contrast is a very sensitive test, meaning that virtually all those with risk and susceptibility for MH will be detected by the contracture test.
-The genetic test will detect only about 30% of those at risk.
+The genetic testing doesn't have 100% sensitivity.
 However, the genetic test is very specific — that is, those with a positive test are virtually assured of being at risk for MH.

 Why should someone have a genetic test?